MugPand/eq/README.md

 - [ ] Login works from root url, not from '/login'
 - [ ] Remember me button not working
 - [x] Firestore not storing additional user information -->
+## EQ

-A simple social media template website.
-Build using Next.js, React, TypeScript, Tailwind, Firebase Authentication and Firebase Firestore.
+A simple social media template website originally built to be a distraction-free social forum where users could chat about emotions, get advice, and connect with others.
+Built using Next.js, React, TypeScript, Tailwind, Firebase Authentication and Firebase Firestore.

 ## Getting Started